FAQs

 HUBB

-Any recipient of High Cost support with defined broadband deployment obligations (i.e. carriers required to build out broadband service to a specific number of locations) must report geolocated deployment data to the HUBB portal.
+Carriers that participate in Connect America Fund (CAF) programs with defined fixed broadband deployment obligations (i.e. carriers required to build out broadband service to a specific number of fixed locations) must report deployment data to the HUBB portal.

 Carriers must report, and will receive credit for, served locations.
 A location is considered served if the carrier could turn up service meeting at least the minimum speed, latency and usage requirements within 10 business days of receiving an end-user request.